ValkyrieOrange/porkbun-dynamic-dns-python/README.md

+Modification of porkbundomains dynamic dns repo to only edit records instead of delete and create.
+It will still create a record if one doesn't exist.

 # porkbun-dynamic-dns-python

 Our minimalist dynamic DNS client.
 Compatible with both Python 2 or 3 so it runs on MacOS without any additional software to install, or any other platform that supports Python.